-Bennett fracture-dislocation of the thumb results from forced abduction of the thumb, and is defined as an intra-articular two-part fracture of the base of the first metacarpal bone.
+A Bennett fracture-dislocation is a fracture of the thumb resultant of forced abduction of the first metacarpal.
+Defined as an intra-articular two-part fracture of the base of the first metacarpal bone.

-- two pieces fracture dislocation of the base of the thumb metacarpal
+- two piece fracture dislocation of the base of the thumb metacarpal

 - intra-articular extension